tdilauro/Simplified-wiki/Resources.md

 books in libraries around the country as proxies for ebooks which can be checked out by anyone.

+Each Open Library patron must have an individual Open Library account, Your account is limited to five books at once.
+Checking out a book and joining the queue for a book both count towards your total.
 Titles are encrypted with Adobe DRM.
 PDF quality is good.
 OCR is atrocious, so EPUBs are not that great.